Skip to content

 Atheism, it's a lazy man's religion because it's the default setting for humans.
 When you get reincarnated, God hits the reset to manufacturer specifications button on your soul, and it's up to you to figure out a way out of the mess.

-Satirical theological argument mixing reincarnation with Christianity and framing it in tech support language
+Satirical theological argument mixing reincarnation with Christianity and framing it in tech support language.

 Void